sharmaeklavya/invoice-app/README.md

 If a user needs to get a new password, he/she can request admin or the user can do it from the login page.

-### Hope, the viewer can find it useful
+### Hope, the viewers find it useful

-If yes, please request for a admin login credentials.
+If yes, please request for an admin login credentials.
 Thank you!